Xigou: Hebei Xigou

 The Hebei Xigou, also known as the Kangxi Imperial Dog (康熙御犬), closely resembles the Greyhound in appearance.
 This breed was primarily used for hunting hares and is highly regarded for its loyalty, strong memory, keen sense of smell, high prey drive, and excellent endurance.
 The Hebei Xigou is well-suited for hunting in open plains and can also serve as an effective guard dog.
 It is an improved and expanded variety of the Shandong Xigou, with some scholars suggesting it emerged during the Five Dynasties and Ten Kingdoms period.
 During the Qing Dynasty, the Hebei Xigou was selected as the royal hunting dog and was favored by the Kangxi Emperor.

 Menggu Xigou

 The Menggu Xigou, also known as the Qidan Hound (契丹獵犬), is a distinctively different hound, characterized by a stockier build and a thicker coat.
 This Xigou is known for its tenacity, keen sense of smell and excellent running ability.
 Dating back to the Liao dynasty, the Menggu Xigou was favored by northern aristocrats, who relied on it both as a hunting dog and a watchdog.
-Historical records suggest that Genghis Khan brought the Mongolian Xigou with him during his campaigns through Europe.
+Historical records suggest that Genghis Khan brought the Menggu Xigou with him during his campaigns through Europe.
 Experts believe the Menggu Xigou traces its origins to the Saluki.
 Menggu Xigou is mainly distributed in Heilongjiang, Jilin, Liaoning and the eastern part of Inner Mongolia in China.
 Like other Xigou, the breed is now relatively rare.